palebedev/ntc-cmake/README.md

 - If Boost or Qt libraries are found in direct dependencies of the target, additional preprocessor definitions and module options are enabled.
 See `ntc-dev-build.cmake` for full list.
 - Interprocedural optimizations are enabled, if supported.
 Full LTO is preferred to thin in release builds.
 - Unity builds are enabled for release build types.
+- The following conditions are checked:
+  - `CMAKE_SKIP_RPATH` and `CMAKE_SKIP_INSTALL_RPATH` variables are false;
+  - `INSTALL_RPATH_USE_LINK_PATH` target property is set (usually done by setting `CMAKE_INSTALL_RPATH_USE_LINK_PATH` variable);
+  - The target is an executable, module or shared library which links to at least one non-imported module or shared library.
+  - Library install prefix subdirectory is not implicitly available to the dynamic linker.
+  When all are true, library install prefix will be added to `INSTALL_RPATH` of the target.
+If the platform supports relative runtime paths, they are used, absolute path is used as a fallback.

 ntc-checks
 ----------